 Dr Phil Wheeliker - Chair of the Board - Academy Ambassador Mentor

-A qualified Financial Accountant and Chartered Logistician, he also holds an MA in Psychotherapy, a DUniv in Corporate Stress Management and an MBA.
-Recently his expertise was further recognised when he was awarded an Honorary Doctor of Humane Letters for Services to Psychotherapy.
+A Governance Leader, qualified Accountant and Chartered Logistician, he also holds an MA in Psychotherapy, a Doctorate in Corporate Stress Management and an MBA.
+Phil is also a Trustee and Chair of the Pay, People and Performance Committee for Rodillian Multi Academy Trust.

 Having left school himself at 16 to undertake a Factory Administration Apprenticeship, Phil is keen to ensure that our pupils get the best possible start in life.